POSEidon: Face-from-Depth for Driver Pose Estimation: Face-from-Depth network

 \section{Face-from-Depth network}

-\textit{Face-from-Depth} is one of the most innovative elements of the framework.
+\textit{Face-from-Depth} (FfD) is one of the most innovative elements of the framework.
 Due to illumination issues, the appearance of the face is not always available in many scenarios, \textit{e.g.} inside a vehicle.
-On the contrary, depth maps are invariant to illumination conditions but lacks of useful texture details.
-We aim at investigating if it is possible to imagine the appearance of a face given the corresponding depth data.
-Somehow, we are trying to emulate the behavior of a blind person when he tries to figure out the appearance of a friend through the touch. \\ The \textit{Face-from-Depth} network has been created to this goal, even if the output is not always realistic and visually pleasant.
-However, the promising results confirm their positive contribution in the estimation of the head pose.\\ The proposed architecture fuses the key aspects of autoencoders and fully convolutional deep networks: seven convolutional layers act as a coding phase and are followed by seven symmetrical layers performing a decoding phase (Fig. \ref{fig:ae_network}).
-A single $2 \times 2$ max pooling layer has been inserted after the second layer, and a corresponding up-sampling layer after the thirteenth.
-Besides, two zero padding layers are added after the first and the second convolutional layers, respectively.
-The last layer of the network is fully connected and is exploited to have an output image with the same size of the input.
-We train the network with input head images resized to $64 \times 64$ pixels and with a minibatch of 32 images.
-The hyperbolic tangent activation function is used and best training performances are reached through the self adaptive Adadelta optimizer \cite{zeiler2012adadelta}.
-A specific loss function is exploited to highlight the central area of the head:
+On the contrary, depth maps are invariant to illumination conditions but lacks of texture details.
+We aim to investigating if it is possible to imagine the appearance of a face given the corresponding depth data.
+The \textit{Face-from-Depth} network has been created to this goal, even if the output is not always realistic and visually pleasant: however, the promising results confirm their positive contribution in the estimation of the head pose.\\ The proposed architecture fuses the key aspects of autoencoders \cite{masci2011stacked} and fully convolutional \cite{long2015fully} neural networks: it is composed by 14 convolutional layers, plus a fully connected layer at the end (Fig. \ref{fig:ae_network}).
+A single $2 \times 2$ max-pooling layer has been inserted after the second layer, and a corresponding up-sampling layer after the thirteenth.
+Besides, two zero-padding layers are added after the first and the second convolutional layers, respectively.
+We train the network in a single stage, with input head images resized to $64 \times 64$ pixels.
+The hyperbolic tangent activation function is used and best training performances are reached through the self adaptive \textit{Adadelta} optimizer \cite{zeiler2012adadelta}.
+A specific loss function is exploited to highlight the central area of the image, where the face is supposed to be after the cropping step, and takes in account the distance between the reconstructed image and the corresponding gray-level ground truth: